civictechdc/civictechdc-website/_projects/ballot-initiative.md

 image_alt_text: Handwritten PDF scans being converted into machine-readable format
 github_link: https://github.com/Civic-Tech-Ballot-Inititiave/Ballot-Initiative
 slack_channel: ballot_initiative
+description: Create a way to automate the name and address validation process for ballot initiative petitions.
 ---

 Create a way to automate the name and address validation process for ballot initiative petitions.